JISHUBISHI/Department-Management-System/README.md

 Press 0 to stop
 Enter your choice: 1
 ```

-## Contributing
-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Push to the branch (`git push origin feature-branch`)
-5. Open a Pull Request

 ## License
 This project is licensed under the MIT License - see the `LICENSE` file for details.